multiparty/Secrecy/setup.md

   <img src="https://github.com/user-attachments/assets/b22c5546-0908-454a-8642-98f2e92fe523" alt="Edit Inbound Rules" width="800">

-- Add rules so that Port 22 is accessible from your local machine and all ports (0-65535) are accessible from the private IP addresses of the other two instances.
+- Add rules so that Port 22 is accessible from your local machine and all ports (0-65535) are accessible from the public IP addresses of the other two instances.

   <img src="https://github.com/user-attachments/assets/befaa0a7-99bb-4add-9c1a-3ea1d739627f" alt="Inbound Rules Configuration" width="800">

 ## 4) Access Instance

 With these steps so far, you should be able to access the EC2 instance and are ready to launch the Secrecy app.

 Exchange public IP addresses with other participants.

 Try running the command below in your terminal: